 When will they take office?

-The next president of the European Parliament will be elected at the first sitting of the new parliament on 2 July.
+The next president of the European Parliament will be elected during the first week of the new parliament, beginning on 2 July.
 The next European Commission president is due to take office on 1 November, as is the next ECB president and the High Representative as part of the next Commission.